zakird/pyad/README.rst

     import pyad.adquery
     q = pyad.adquery.ADQuery()

     q.execute_query(
         attributes = ["distinguishedName", "description"],
         where_clause = "objectClass = '*'",
         base_dn = "OU=users, DC=domain, DC=com"
     )

     for row in q.get_results():
         print row["distinguishedName"]

 License
 =======

-pyad is licensed under the Apache License, Version 2.0 (the “License”).
+pyad is licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.